-After completing a Bachelor of Arts in Canadian Studies from Carleton University in 2009 (Ottawa, Ontario), she returned home to work with Yukon First Nations and local communities in the areas of education, economic development and governance.
-She is currently pursuing her Master of Business and Administration at Simon Fraser University.
-Throughout her career she has served on a number of boards and committees including the Yukon College Board of Governors, Kluane Dana Shaw Development Corporation, the Aboriginal Healing Foundation, and the Aboriginal Sport Circle.
+Since 2009, she has worked with Yukon First Nations and local communities in the areas of education, economic development and governance serving on several boards and committees including the Yukon College Board of Governors, Kluane Dana Trust, Actua, the Aboriginal Healing Foundation, and the Aboriginal Sport Circle.

 Kluane is enriched and inspired daily by the Matriarchs, Elders, and youth who guide her work and the future of Yukon First Nations.